Chicken Florentine Pesto Pasta

 *To wash spinach, fill up a clean sink basin with cold water and let the spinach soak in the water.
 Move it around a bit to loosen any dirt.
 Fresh spinach is usually pretty dirty, so you may need to do a couple of soakings.
 Remove the spinach and shake off excess water.
 Lay the spinach leaves down on a clean towel and pat dry.

-1 Bring a large pot of salted water (add enough salt so that the water tastes salty) to a boil.
+1 Start cooking the pasta: Bring a large pot of salted water (add enough salt so that the water tastes salty) to a boil.
 Add the dried pasta and cook until al dente.

-4 When the onions are just beginning to brown, add the garlic and cook another minute.
+4 Add garlic, then white wine or stock: When the onions are just beginning to brown, add the garlic and cook another minute.
 Add the white wine or stock and boil vigorously until the liquid is reduced by half.

-5 Add the spinach and the undercooked pieces of chicken to the pan.
+5 Add spinach, chicken: Add the spinach and the undercooked pieces of chicken to the pan.
 Using tongs, turn them over to coat them with the juices in the pan.
 Continue to cook, turning and stirring often, until the spinach is wilted and the chicken cooked through, about 2 minutes.

-6 Turn off the heat and add some black pepper, the pile of cooked chicken pieces and the pesto.
+6 Combine chicken, spinach, pesto, pasta, cream: Turn off the heat and add some black pepper, the pile of cooked chicken pieces and the pesto.
 Stir to combine.
 Drain the pasta put it in a large bowl.
-Add the cream to the saute pan and stir well to combine.
+Add the cream to the sauté pan and stir well to combine.
 Add the contents of the pan to the bowl with the pasta and mix well.
 Serve at once.